Skip to main content

 • Chat history — Google doesn't expose this.

-• Audio overviews, mind maps, or other Studio outputs — download those individually from NotebookLM's Studio panel.
+• Audio overviews, mind maps, or other Studio outputs — see How to Download NotebookLM Audio & Video Overviews for those.

 • Tags, saved prompts, and extension preferences.
 Those live in a separate settings backup accessible from the Backup page.